ma9o/aragon-anon-voting/README.md

 * Signature verification would be better implemented at ACL level
 * The contract allows for multiple accounts to vote with the same ID, making both the ring smaller and signature generation faster
 * The shape and size of the signature object are highly inconsistent for a number reasons, the majority being imputable to the misfortune of the marriage between Python, C, Javascript and Solidity
+* Voting with more than 1 token will have the same result of voting with one